arnasmat/BlockchainTechnologies/README.md

 <img width="1680" height="920" alt="image" src="https://github.com/user-attachments/assets/532271ab-7ef1-4605-89d3-311ed883ecc3" />
 It can be observed, that when input gets exponentially larger, hash takes exponentially more time.
 Thus it proves that our hash's time complexity is O(n)=n (linear)

-[//]: # (TODO: GRAPH FOR KONSTITUCIJA)

 ## VibeHash
-VibeHash is a hashing algorithm created by Claude AI.
+VibeHash is a hashing algorithm created with Claude AI.

-- We will not go in depth explaining the algorithm, but you can see the [chats here](https://claude.ai/share/1ce99725-f78d-4212-9ac7-555b50029023) (the issues were later fixed by us)
+- We will not go in depth explaining the algorithm, but you can see the [chats here](https://claude.ai/share/1ce99725-f78d-4212-9ac7-555b50029023) (the issues we faced were later fixed by us)

 ### Strenghts of the algorithm:
 - Deterministic
 - Output is always the same size (64 hex chars)
 - Avalanche effect (average hex-wise similarity between hashes of inputs with a 1 char difference char
 - Low collision rate (no found in the tests done)
-- Fast

 ### Weaknesses of the algorithm:
+- Slower than MatrixHash, SHA256 and MD5
 - i have no clue how it works
--

 ### Benchmarks (HashTests with 100k):
 ```